 - your CV and your LinkedIn profile (put your mission statement at the top, just below your name)

 - job interviews (list some of your career achievements, each as its own elevator pitch)

 - social gatherings (when people ask, “So what kind of work do you do?” give them your mission statement)

-There is an old saying in Zen: “the most important person in the world is the person standing in front of you now.”
+There’s an old saying in Zen: “The most important person in the world is the person standing in front of you now.”

 Are you ready to engage with the most important person in the world?
 And when you want to communicate your science sharply and memorably, check our full range of researcher services.